What is the link between tobacco use and COVID-19?

 - people smoking together (in close proximity) in a shared location, and

-- the use of another person’s disposed cigarette butt.
+- the use of another person’s disposed bumpers/cigarette butts.

 Given the need for physical distancing and wearing of masks, people may not be able to smoke as frequently, or at all.
 Without being able to use tobacco, people who smoke will experience symptoms of nicotine withdrawal.
 It is therefore important to ensure they have access to information and support to treat their withdrawal symptoms.

-Why are people who access community services potentially at higher risk of COVID-19?
+Why are people who access community, health and corrective services potentially at higher risk of COVID-19?

-People who access community services may be unable to adhere to Government advice around COVID-19 (e.g. experiencing homelessness, living in overcrowded housing, and limited access to running water and hand sanitiser).
+People who access these services may be unable to adhere to Government advice around COVID-19 (e.g. experiencing homelessness, living in overcrowded housing, and limited access to running water and hand sanitiser).
 These groups also have higher rates of smoking than the general population making them more vulnerable to infections.
 In times of high stress and anxiety, people who are ex-smokers may relapse back to smoking.

-What information should community services provide to clients who smoke?
+What information should community, health and corrective services provide to clients* who smoke?

 The good news is there is a lot you can do to support the health and wellbeing of clients who smoke.
 Regardless of COVID-19, quitting smoking reaps large health and financial benefits.
-Community services like yours can help reduce the chances of COVID-19 spreading by providing brief advice about quitting to clients.
+Services like yours can help reduce the chances of COVID-19 spreading by providing brief advice about quitting to clients.

 Community services should consider informing their clients of the following:

 - Quitting smoking is the single most important thing you can do to protect your health and it will also protect the health of others.